aws/iot-atlas/src/hugo/content/en-us/contribute/_index.md

 1. A customized Hugo [Learn Theme](https://themes.gohugo.io//theme/hugo-theme-learn) is the basis for this site.
 Unless extended or called out below, all Learn Theme design content and shortcodes can be used.
 Additional features are listed below and shown in the [templates]({{< ref "/contribute/templates" >}}) folder, or in the [kitchen sink]({{< ref "/contribute/kitchen_sink" >}}) example that demonstrates all features.
 1. If creating similar content that already exists, use an existing page as the basis for headings, style, and approach.
 You can also review the example style templates in this section.
+1. Test content changes locally and only submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) once the validation passes successfully.
+Pull requests will not be merged with broken links or invalid Hugo references/code.

 ### Bundle Resources